OpenDataLiteracy/SPL-KO/interviews/justification.md

 - Are you trying to answer specific questions, if so what are they?
 The specific question I am trying to answer is, what information about the community or environment would be most useful for planning future services, advocacy, or events?
 - What are key concepts and definitions of key terminology of study?
 **Open data:** Data that is freely available for reuse.
-These data are usally posted in public repositories in the form of tables or spreadsheets.
-Open data covers a range of subjects and is usually posted by the organization that collected it.
+These data are usually posted in public repositories in the form of tables or spreadsheets.
+Open data covers a range of subjects and are usually posted by the organization that collected it.
-**Data Transormation:** Most data come in the form of spreadsheets or other tabular files and it can be hard to see patterns or other useful intelligence.
-By using certain softwares, data can be visualized or manipulated to highlight the useful information in the datasets.
+**Data Transformation:** Most data come in the form of spreadsheets or other tabular files and it can be hard to see patterns or other useful intelligence.
+By using certain software, data can be visualized or manipulated to highlight the useful information in the datasets.
 - Who are stakeholders of your findings?
 The stakeholders of my findings from these interviews will be other SPL staff, the general public, and possibly the other public libraries.
 The information found from the interviews will inform this project and give a general idea of what SPL is currently planning.